egeulgen/pathfindR/README.md

-After input testing, any gene symbol that is not in the chosen protein-protein interaction network (PIN) is converted to an alias symbol if there is an alias that is in the PIN.
-After mapping the input genes with the associated p values onto the PIN, active subnetwork search is performed.
+After input testing, any gene symbol that is not in the chosen protein-protein interaction network (PIN) is converted to an alias symbol if there is an alias that is found in the PIN.
+After mapping the input genes with the associated p-values onto the PIN, active subnetwork search is performed.
 The resulting active subnetworks are then filtered based on their scores and the number of significant genes they contain.